sigtm/sketch-style-libraries/README.md

 [Shared Text Styles](https://github.com/nilshoenson/shared-text-styles)

----

 ## Input

 Hopefully this functionality will be added natively soon, but I will keep maintaining this in the meantime.
-If you have any thoughts, suggestions or feedback, please don't hesitate to create an issue!
+If you have any thoughts, suggestions or feedback, please don't hesitate to [create an issue](issues)!